 - This is how you count on your fingers.
 Refer to the diagram above.
 When you do your first ‘so-hum’ set, you will have your left thumb placed on the ‘1’ position and your right thumb placed on the “1-10′ position.
 When you do your second repetition, your left thumb will move to ‘2’, right thumb will remain steady on ‘1-10’.
 Thus you will count to 10.
 When you have to count to 11, your left thumb will touch ‘1’ again and your right thumb will move and touch ’11-20′.
 So you count the ‘units’ with your left thumb and the ‘tens’ with your right.
 So when you reach 100, your left thumb will be on ’10’ and the right thumb on ’90-100′.
 Now shift the right thumb to ‘gnyan mudra’ by touching it to ’70-80′ again.
 And continue counting 8 more ‘so-hum’ with your left thumb.
 You will complete 108 with the left thumb also coming into gnyan mudra at ‘8’.
 Thus you have counted 108 breaths – 108 ‘so-hum’ and your pranayam phase is complete.
 (Initially you might finish this phase in 20 mins, it will later extend and will keep on extending, till you will sit for hours!)

-- After you finish the pranayam phase (and yonimudra), you will now continue sitting in this pose and attitude of ‘attentive relaxation’ (no other way to describe it!) for some time till you feel your body getting stiff.
+- After you finish the pranayam phase (and yonimudra if applicable), you will now continue sitting in this pose and attitude of ‘attentive relaxation’ (no other way to describe it!) for some time till you feel your body getting stiff.
 During this phase you will not recite any mantra in your mind or think of anything.
 Try to be blank as possible concentrating at your third eye.

 - Then you should perform the Mahamudra again, right leg stretched out first, stretching your back for 12 counts, then with the left leg stretched out.
 3 sets.